RcSepp/asyncframes/README.rst

 Frames can be removed in three ways:

-1. The frames ``remove()`` function is called (either by the frame itself or by another frame).
+1. The frame's ``remove()`` function is called (either by the frame itself or by another frame).
-2. The frames coroutine finishes (i.e. goes out of scope).
+2. The frame's coroutine finishes (i.e. goes out of scope).
-3. A parent frame is being removed.
+3. A parent frame is removed.

 Installation